Automorphism in Gauge Theories: Higher Symmetries and Transversal Non-Clifford Logical Gates: Introduction

 There are several important sources of symmetries in finite group gauge theories.
 One of them is magnetic defects that generate one-form symmetry, and various gauged SPT defects including the Wilson operators.
 In addition, there are automorphism symmetries given by the automorphism group of the gauge group.
 More precisely, the faithful symmetry is the outer automorphism, given by the automorphism group quotient by the inner automorphisms, i.e. gauge transformation.
 Here, we will focus on the entire automorphism group, which is an extension of the outer automorphism group by the inner automorphisms.
 Once extended, the symmetry can be gauged when there is no topological action---the resulting gauge group is the semidirect product of the original gauge group and the automorphism.
 The automorphism symmetry, being a 0-form symmetry, can be expressed as condensation defects \cite{Gaiotto:2019xmp} of the Wilson lines and the magnetic operators (see e.g. \cite{Cordova:2024mqg} for a recent discussion).

 When the gauge theory has a topological action, the magnetic defect is modified by gauged SPT defects and can become non-invertible \cite{Barkeshli:2022edm}.
 In addition, some of the gauged SPT defects become trivial \cite{Barkeshli:2022edm}.
 However, the fate of automorphism symmetry in the presence of topological action has not being systematically investigated.
 This work serves to fill in the gap for automorphism symmetries.
 In a separate work we will extend the discussion to the quotient outer automorphisms.
+We will show that in the presence of topological action for the gauge group, the 0-form symmetry from the automorphism of gauge group can be modified in the following ways: \begin{itemize} \item[1. ] The group automorphism remains an invertible 0-form symmetry, but the fusion rules are modified: the 0-form symmetry is extended by another 0-form symmetry.
+See section \ref{sec:Z24in2+1d} for an example.

+\item[2. ] The group automorphism remains an invertible 0-form symmetry of the theory, the fusion rules are not modified, but the 0-form symmetry participates in nontrivial higher group symmetries \cite{Cordova:2018cvg,Benini:2018reh}: the 0-form symmetry is extended by higher-form symmetries.
+See section \ref{subsub:maxwell} and section \ref{sec:WWhighergroup} for examples.